-Tazumal El Salvador is a fantastic Salvadoran archaeological site that dates back to pre-Columbian times.
-These Maya ruins are part of the impressive Chalchuapa archaeological zone.
-Also, Tazumal was the first archaeological park in El Salvador, which is among the oldest in Central American.
+El Tazumal El Salvador is a Maya archaeological site in Chalchuapa.
+The Tazumal pre-Columbian ruins are part of the impressive Chalchuapa archaeological zone.
+It was the first archaeological park created in El Salvador, which is among the oldest in Central American.

-Before the Europeans arrived to what is now known as Central America.
-The Maya were one of the dominant and impressive cultures that thrived in the area.
+Before the Europeans arrived in what is now known as Central America, the Mayan civilization was one of the dominant and impressive cultures that thrived in the area.

 After their collapse, the Maya Indians left many fascinating architectural remains scattered all over the region.
-One of those impressive sites is the El Tazumal Mayan ruins in El Salvador are one of those.
+One of those impressive sites is the El Tazumal Mayan ruins in El Salvador.

-Even though the Tazumal ruins are not as impressive as the ones found in countries like Guatemala or Belize, they are definitely worth visiting and exploring; they offer a great insight into Salvadoran history.
+Even though the Tazumal ruins are not as impressive as those found in Guatemala or Belize, they are worth visiting and exploring; they offer a great insight into Salvadoran history.

-If you want to get the best out of the Salvadoran archaeological route.
-I recommend you visit Tazumal as part of visiting other Mayan ruins in the area such as San Andres, Casa Blanca, and Joya de Ceren; which are some of the best Maya ruins in El Salvador and are not near each other.
+It is recommended that a visit to the El Tazumal ruins be a part of visiting other Mayan ruins in the area, such as San Andres, Casa Blanca, or Joya de Ceren.
+They are some of the best Mayan ruins in El Salvador and are not near each other.

-Archaeological studies show that Tazumal was inhabited from the Classic period through to the Post Classic period; furthermore, Tazumal had links to other far regions such as central Mexico, the northern Yucatan Peninsula, and even lower Central America.
+Archaeological studies have shown that El Tazumal was inhabited from the Classic period to the Post Classic period.
+Also, Tazumal had links to other regions such as central Mexico, the northern Yucatan Peninsula, and even lower Central America.

-There is evidence that the population of Tazumal, coexisted with the Pipil Indians from the Classic through to the Early Post classic periods, until at least 1200 AD.
+Evidence also demonstrates that the population of Tazumal coexisted with the Pipil Indians from the Classic through to the Early Postclassic periods, until at least 1200 AD.

 The evidence also shows that the Pipil influence may have been due to trade with the nearby Pipil populations rather than a direct Pipil presence in Tazumal.